 Estela Aragon is originally from San Jose, Costa Rica.
 She has a degree in Social Psychology and a Masters in Economic Development from the University of Sydney.
 She has experience working in many countries Around Latin America including Costa Rica, Nicaragua El Salvador, Guatemala, Chile and Haiti.
 More recently she worked with ActionAid, Australia developing a gender sensitive Resilience Index for South Asia.
 Estela is very passionate about her profession.
 She joined Community Enterprise Solutions in April, 2014 and she sees her job as a way to empower communities to work towards achieving sustainable solutions to their problems.

 Olivia’s interests are rooted in small business development in marginalized communities because she sees business as a powerful tool for social change.
-After graduating in International Development from McGill University, Olivia has had the opportunity to work on market-based initiatives with non-profits such as the Clinton Foundation and TechnoServe.
-She has also gained experience from a community development perspective working with an artisan company in Haiti and a cocoa farm in Ecuador.
-Olivia is from Washington, D.C. and enjoys the outdoors, traveling, music, and learning about new cultures.
+Olivia has worked with the Clinton Foundation and TechnoServe to scale market-based approaches to development and has supported small business development in Haiti and Ecuador.
+Olivia holds a Bachelor’s Degree from McGill University.